creationcap/creationcap/README.md

 - 👋 Hi, I’m Yerik.
-- 👀 I’m interested in learning Python.
+- 👀 I’m interested in C++, although I don't really go that deep into the language.
-- 💞️ Nothing else
+- 💞️ Nothing else :P